Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 - TailwindCSS: For CSS Styling
 - Axios: A HTTP Library For interacting with our backend APIs
 - React-Router: Server Side routing library
+- React-Hook-Form: A library for creating forms in React

 # References
 - https://www.codingdeft.com/posts/react-deploy-google-cloud-app-engine/